 top of page

-In recent years, Jo Ann has merged her passion for art with parenting Maya, her daughter with Down syndrome.
+Jo Ann has merged her passion for art with parenting Maya, her daughter with Down syndrome and autism.
 When Maya began school, Jo Ann started putting drawings in her lunch box each day.
-At first, the sketches were simply a way for Maya to know that her mom was thinking about her while she was at school as well as an opportunity for the artist to work on her art each day.
+At first, the sketches were simply a way to remind Maya that her mom was thinking about her as well as an opportunity for the artist to practice her drawing skills each day.

-“As a mother to a child with special needs, I didn't have the time I wanted to devote to creating my art.
-I saw the lunch box napkins as an opportunity to practice the skill of drawing,” Jo Ann explains.
-“Every morning while Maya is eating breakfast, I challenge myself to create a little work of art to send with her to school.
-Each one takes about ten to fifteen minutes to draw.”
+“As a mother to a child with disabilities, I didn't have the time I wanted to devote to creating my art.
+I saw the lunch box napkins as an opportunity to practice drawing,” Jo Ann explains.
+“Early on, every morning while Maya was eating breakfast, I challenged myself to create a little work of art to send with her to school.
+Now that the art is more complex, each work takes more time.”

 bottom of page